Key Breed Facts

 Average Cost to keep/care for a Glen of Imaal Terrier

 Today, the Glen remains less popular than many other native terrier breeds, although their numbers are rising albeit very slowly with more well-bred, pedigree puppies being registered with The Kennel Club every year.
-As such anyone wishing to share a home with a Glen of Imaal Terrier would need to register their interest with breeders and agree to being put on a waiting list for the pleasure of doing so.
+As such anyone wishing to share a home with a Glen of Imaal Terrier would need to register their interest with breeders and agree to being put on a waiting list, with the good news being the wait would be well worth it.

 Height at the withers: Males 30 - 36 cm, Females 30 - 36 cm